Circle actions on oriented manifolds with 3 fixed points: Background

 \begin{theo} \emph{[ABBV localization theorem]} \cite{AB} Let the circle act on a compact oriented manifold $M$.
 Let $ \alpha \in H_{S^{1}}^{\ast}(M;\mathbb{Q})$.
 As an element of $\mathbb{Q}(t)$,

 where the sum is taken over all fixed components, and $e_{S^{1}}(N_{F})$ is the equivariant Euler class of the normal bundle to $F$. \end{theo}

 Let $M$ be a compact oriented manifold.
 The \textbf{$L$-genus} is the genus beloging to the power series $\frac{\sqrt{z}}{\tanh \sqrt{z}}$.
 The \textbf{signature} of $M$, denoted by $\textrm{sign}(M)$, is the analytical index of the signature operator on $M$.
 The Atiyah-Singer index theorem states that the analytical index of the signature operator on $M$ is equal to the topological index of the operator, and is equal to the $L$-genus of $M$.
-If the circle group acts on $M$, we define the equivariant index of the operator.
+Let the circle group acts on $M$.
+Then we define the equivariant index of the operator \cite{AS}.
 The equivariant index of the operator is rigid under the action, and is equal to the signature of $M$.
-If the fixed point set is discrete, the Atiyah-Singer index theorem implies the following formula.
+If the fixed point set is discrete, the Atiyah-Singer index theorem implies the following formula; recall that for each isolated fixed point $p$, $\epsilon(p)$ is the sign of $p$ and $w_{p,1},\cdots,w_{p,n}$ are the weights at $p$ (see the definitions in the introduction).

 \begin{theo} \emph{[Atiyah-Singer index theorem]} \cite{AS} Let the circle act on a $2n$-dimensional compact oriented manifold $M$ with a discrete fixed point set.
 The signature of $M$ is